SimonSiefke/transparent-observables/docs/pages/Concept.md

 # Concept

+The concept of transparent observables is simple: Using reactive programming in a way that makes working with observables easy by creating observable variables without explicitly registering or unregistering observers for the variable.

 Transparent observables are important for the following reasons

 - they are less errorprone and prevent memory leaks.
 This is similar to how higher order programming languages don't need to manage memory manually, because it is handled automatically